 Cox Terhorst, Ph.D.

-Dr. Terhorst is Chief of Immunology at the Beth Israel Deaconess Medical Center of Harvard Medical School.
-Dr. Terhorst’s laboratory is interested in the assembly and signal transduction of the T cell receptor for antigen.
+Professor of Immunology at Harvard Medical School and Chief, Immunology at BIDMC.
+Dr. Terrhorst’s laboratory is interested in the assembly and signal transduction of the T cell receptor for antigen.
 They examine the role of the CD3 genes in thymocyte development and in T cell function in mice in which the CD3 genes have been eliminated by homologous recombination techniques.
 In addition, the mechanisms that govern expression of the three CD3 genes in early T cells are being studied.
-Dr. Terhorst received his PhD degree in molecular biology from the University of Leiden, The Netherlands.
+Dr. Terrhorst received his PhD degree in molecular biology from the University of Leiden, The Netherlands.